apache/spark/docs/apache-airflow/templates-ref.rst

 Filters
 -------

-Airflow defines the some Jinja filters that can be used to format values.
+Airflow defines some Jinja filters that can be used to format values.

 For example, using ``{{ execution_date | ds }}`` will output the execution_date in the ``YYYY-MM-DD`` format.